Skip to main content

 When a child is in the middle of social pain, direct conversation can feel too exposing.
 Asking “How did that make you feel?” puts the spotlight on a wound they are still trying to protect.
 But stories create a safe distance—close enough to be meaningful, far enough to feel safe.

-A child who reads about a character navigating exclusion can process their own experience through the character's journey.
+A child who reads about a character facing exclusion can process their own experience through the character's journey.
 They see that the character survives the rejection, finds new connections, and discovers their own worth.
 That narrative becomes a template they can borrow when their own story feels too overwhelming.
 For more on how this works, read our guide on stories that build social confidence.

 Frequently Asked Questions